Quantitative relations between different measurement contexts: Introduction

 \section{Introduction}

-Quantum contextuality is a characteristic feature of quantum mechanics that makes it impossible to assign predetermined context-independent values to the outcomes of a set of different measurements that cannot be performed jointly \cite{Bel64,Koc67}.
-For a given scenario, the formal proof of contextuality is given by identifying contradictions between all possible non-contextual models and the predictions of quantum theory.
-Such contradictions can be characterized by inequality violations based on the probabilities of outcomes for a specific set of incompatible measurements \cite{Cab08,Bad09,Kle12,Pan13,Ysu15,Kun15,Pxu16,Kri17,Kun18,Sch18,Lei20}.
-Perhaps the best-known example are Bell inequalities, which also demonstrate that the relations between contexts can be non-local \cite{Bel66,Har92,Har93,Bos97,Gen05,Zel07,Car18,Tem19}.
-However, the failure of non-contextual models is not sufficient to explain the physics of quantum contextuality.
+Quantum contextuality is a characteristic feature of quantum mechanics that makes it impossible to assign predetermined context-independent values to the outcomes of a set of different measurements that cannot be performed jointly.
+As shown by the Bell-Kochen-Specker theorem~\cite{Bel64,Koc67}, the formal proof of contextuality can be given by comparing the predictions of noncontextual models with the statistical predictions of quantum theory.
+These contradictions can then be characterized by violations of statistical limits imposed by such noncontextual models~\cite{Cab08,Bad09,Kle12,Pan13,Su15,Kun15,Xu16,Kri17,Kun18,Sch18,Lei20}.
+Perhaps the best-known example are Bell inequalities, which also demonstrate that the relations between contexts can be nonlocal~\cite{Bel66,Har92,Har93,Bos97,Gen05,Zel07,Car18,Tem19}.
+However, the failure of noncontextual models is not sufficient to explain the physics of quantum contextuality.
 All by itself, the violation of an inequality only tells us what quantum theory is not.
 The real issue that still needs to be resolved is the precise nature of contextual relations between the statistics of different measurements.
-This paper examines how the Hilbert space formalism replaces non-contextual logic with quantitative relations between the statistics of incompatible measurements that result in a necessary violation of the inequalities that characterize all non-contextual models.
+This paper examines how the Hilbert space formalism replaces noncontextual logic with quantitative relations between the statistics of incompatible measurements.
+By translating the classical noncontextual relations used to derive inequalities directly into relations between Hilbert space inner products, we show in detail how quantum mechanics modifies the relations between different measurement contexts.
+It is then possible to gain deeper insights into the microscopic structure of the relations between the outcomes obtained in incompatible measurements.